iosifache/ossfortress/wiki/docs/secret-scanning/Gitleaks.md

 1. Create a Gitleaks command to check the repository for leaked secrets and dump the warnings in a SARIF file, `/analysis/gitleaks.sarif`.
 2. Find a way to redact the secrets in the Gitleaks output.

-### Validating the warnings

-1. For each warning produced by Gitleaks, check if it is valid by using `git`.`
+3. For each warning produced by Gitleaks, check if it is valid by using `git`.

 ### Defining custom formats for secrets